Asaicraft/Akbura/draft-concepts/Dependecy Injection.md

 }
 ```

-This allows a service to depend on the **location of the component** inside the tree—useful for things like:
+This allows a service to depend on the **location of the component** inside the treeâ€”useful for things like:

 * navigation scopes,
 * per-module services,